santiagxf/trunkbased-mlops/docs/quickstart-github.md

 ## Configure your environment variables

 The automated pipelines in this repository will use a set of variables to configure how the deployment should be done and where.
-Those variables are located in a `YAML` file of each workflow.
+Those variables are located in a `YAML` file at `.github/variables.yaml`.

 > Note: Placing configuration inside the a `YAML` file in the repository may not be the best choice in an enterprise setting.
 In this repository is used to reduce the amount of configuration needed.

-Open each of the workflows at `.github/workflows` and review the values of the following variables.
+Open the file and review the values of the following variables.
 Save the changes in this file and commit the changes to the repo.

 - `WORKSPACENAME`: The name of the Azure Machine Learning workspace you want to use.
 - `RESOURCEGROUPNAME`: The name of the resource group where the resources are located.